mnestorov/wp-business-directory/README.md

 - WordPress will now upload the theme zip file from your computer and install it.
 It will also check if the parent theme is installed.
 If parent theme is available from [WordPress.org](https://wordpress.org) theme directory, then it will try to install it.
 Otherwise, it will let you know that you will need to install parent theme manually.
 - After installing both parent and child themes, you can go ahead and activate the child theme.

-**Plugin**
+### Plugin

-- You need to visit the WordPress admin area and click on the `Plugins` link in the admin menu.
+- Activate the plugin through the 'Plugins' menu in WordPress.
-- You need to click on the `Activate` link below the plugin to start using it.
+- Go to the Products->Attributes, create new attribute, click on Edit and you will see the "Custom Upsell" design option on the left side.

 ---